Alternation is the term in regular expression that is actually a simple “OR”.

 \d\d:\d\d is too vague.
 It accepts

-We can apply more careful matching.
+We can use more careful matching.
 First, the hours:

 - If the first digit is

-1, then the next digit can by anything.
+1, then the next digit can be any:

 2, then the next must be